AragonBlack/fundraising/Workflow.md

 ```

-Then go to the aragon client project and change the `environment.js` file to the following: https://gist.github.com/xseignard/e1952e53e62faa52b4f625344f5fba07
+Then go to the aragon client project and create the `environment.js` file to the following: https://gist.github.com/xseignard/e1952e53e62faa52b4f625344f5fba07

 Start a third terminal process and install all dependencies by running: `npm install`